 (i).
 Greek temperatures vary more by altitude and exposure than by north to south.
 There is a differences from the islands to the far north.
 Height above sea level and exposure to ocean breezes make more difference, but the north is colder.

 (ii).
 Winter is winter.
 Greece is not a tropical country, it's too far north.
 In winter it is dark, cold, rainy and windy.
-That can have a stark beauty, but you aren't going to sit on the beach all day in that weather
+That can have a stark beauty, but you aren't going to sit on the beach all day in that weather.
+Yes, it does snow and go (slightly) below freezing at times.

 Data comes from "Athens: A Knopf Guide," "Greece: Travel Agent's Manual for 1995"; "Cadogan Greek Island Guide," 5th ed, 1993; "Thomas Cook Greek Island Hopping, 1995", "Greece: the Rough Guide," 1993; Rick Steves' "Europe through the Back door, 1995; and last, but definitely not least, The National Technical University of Athens (While this link is still up, 4/27/14, the link to climate info has changed and I can't find it.)